Living with IBS (irritable bowel syndrome) can be challenging.

 Unfortunately, no specific test exists for IBS, making it a “what’s left” type of diagnosis.
 And that’s for only about 25% of the people with the condition who actually go to the doctor about their GI symptoms.[3]

-All of those medications come with potential side effects, and none would work as long-term solutions.
+All of those medications come with potential side effects though, and none would work as long-term solutions or address the root cause of your issues.
 That’s why some doctors recommend probiotics…but which probiotic matters.

 The Gut Bacteria – IBS Connection